nickryall/starwarsinvite/README.md

 # Star Wars Invite - Built With Phaser

 This is a Star Wars birthday invitation I created for my kid's 5th birthday.
-It uses the Phaser Game Engine and is written in ES6 using Babel and WebPack for the build proccess.
+It uses the Phaser Game Engine and is written in ES6 using Babel and WebPack for the build process.

 # Local Setup